danitso/terraform-provider-clouddk/README.md

 * `ids` - This is the list of location identifiers.
 * `names` - This is the list of location names.

+### Network Interfaces (clouddk_network_interfaces)

+#### Arguments

+* `id` - (Required) This is the server's identifier.

+#### Attributes

+* `addresses` - This is the IP addresses assigned to the server's network interfaces.
+* `default_firewall_rules` - This is the default firewall rules for the server's network interfaces.
+* `firewall_rules_addresses` - This is the CIDR blocks for the firewall rules assigned to the server's network interfaces.
+* `firewall_rules_commands` - This is the commands for the firewall rules assigned to the server's network interfaces.
+* `firewall_rules_ids` - This is the identifiers for the firewall rules assigned to the server's network interfaces.
+* `firewall_rules_ports` - This is the ports for the firewall rules assigned to the server's network interfaces.
+* `firewall_rules_protocols` - This is the protocols for the firewall rules assigned to the server's network interfaces.
+* `gateways` - This is the gateways assigned to the server's network interfaces.
+* `ids` - This is the server's network interface identifiers.
+* `labels` - This is the server's network interface labels.
+* `netmasks` - This is the netmasks assigned to the server's network interfaces.
+* `networks` - This is the networks assigned to the server's network interfaces.
+* `primary` - Whether a network interface is the primary interface.
+* `rate_limits` - This is the rate limits for the server's network interfaces.

 ### Packages (clouddk_packages)